-Get a message out there, build consumer trust, cut through noise… Mintox Media helps clients achieve these goals on a daily basis.
-Every successful video starts with one very important question: Why should this story be told?
+Get your message out there, build consumer trust, cut through noise… Mintox Media helps clients achieve these goals on a daily basis.
+The most important question is asked at the initial meeting: Why?
 There are infinite ways to present your product or service on screen, but understanding the video’s direct benefit to you–and your audience–is crucial to every creative decision that follows.

 Find out about common types of promotional videos below.